Divorce Lawyers in Scotland

 - Both parties agree to the Divorce or Dissolution proceeding

-The Simplified Procedure is cheaper and quicker than the Ordinary Cause Procedure which is described below.
+The Simplified Procedure is cheaper and quicker than the Ordinary Cause Procedure.

 The Ordinary Cause Procedure is required whereby one party wishes to divorce or dissolve a civil partnership, and one or more of the following apply: